maharajan456/capstone-ai-ml/part 4/README.md

 Track C – Model Prediction Explanation Pipeline

+Part 4 — Selected Feature Track

+For Part 4, I selected Track C: Model Prediction Explanation Pipeline.

+The best-performing machine-learning Pipeline from Part 3 is loaded from best_model.pkl and used to generate loan-risk predictions for three hand-crafted applicant feature inputs.
+The predicted class and probability, together with the applicant's feature values, are passed to an LLM API.

+The LLM generates a structured JSON explanation containing the prediction label, confidence level, primary reason, secondary reason, and recommended next step.
+Each LLM response is parsed and validated against a predefined JSON schema.

+A PII guardrail is applied before every LLM API call to prevent inputs containing email addresses or phone numbers from being transmitted to the external LLM service.

+This track was selected because it directly integrates the trained credit-risk model with an LLM-powered explanation layer, aligning with the project's objective of developing a Loan Risk Prediction and Financial Advisor system.

 Overview

 This part extends the machine learning pipeline developed in Parts 2 and